 People Tend to Define God Based on Experience

-When communicating the topic of knowing God, have you noticed something?
-Have you noticed that God’s current attitude has undergone a change?
-Is God’s attitude toward mankind unchangeable?
-Will God always endure like this, extending all of His love and mercy to man indefinitely?
+When communicating about the topic of knowing God, have you noticed something?
+Have you noticed that His attitude these days has undergone a transformation?
+Is His attitude toward humans unchangeable?
+Will He always endure like this, extending all of His love and mercy to humans indefinitely?
 This matter also involves the essence of God.
-Let’s return to the question of the so-called prodigal son from before.
-After this question was asked, your answers weren’t very clear.
-In other words, you still don’t well understand God’s intentions.
-Once people know that God loves mankind, they define God as a symbol of love: No matter what people do, no matter how they behave, no matter how they treat God, and no matter how disobedient they are, none of it matters because God has love, and God’s love is unlimited and immeasurable.
-God has love, so He can be tolerant with people; God has love, so He can be merciful toward people, merciful toward their immaturity, merciful toward their ignorance, and merciful toward their disobedience.
+Let us return to the question of the so-called prodigal son mentioned earlier.
+After that question was asked, your answers were not very clear; in other words, you still do not have a very solid understanding of God’s intentions.
+Upon knowing that God loves humankind, they define Him as a symbol of love: They believe that no matter what people do, no matter how they behave, no matter how they treat God, and no matter how disobedient they might be, none of this really matters, for God has love, and His love is unlimited and immeasurable; God has love, so He can be tolerant of people; and God has love, so He can be merciful toward people, merciful toward their immaturity, merciful toward their ignorance, and merciful toward their disobedience.
 Is this really the way it is?
-For some people, when they have experienced God’s patience once, or a few times, they will treat it as capital in their own understanding of God, believing that God will forever be patient toward them, be merciful toward them, and over the course of their life they will take God’s patience and regard it as the standard of how God treats them.
-There are also those people who, when they have experienced God’s tolerance once, will forever define God as tolerance, and this tolerance is indefinite, unconditional, and even totally unprincipled.
-Are these beliefs correct?
+For some people, when they have experienced God’s patience once or even a few times, they will treat these experiences as capital in their own understanding of God, believing that He will forever be patient and merciful toward them, and then, over the course of their lives, they take this patience of God and regard it as the standard by which He treats them.
+There are also those who, after having experienced God’s tolerance once, will forever define God as tolerant—and in their minds, this tolerance is indefinite, unconditional, and even totally unprincipled.
+Are such beliefs correct?
 Every time matters of God’s essence or God’s disposition are discussed, you seem bewildered.
-Seeing you like this makes Me a little angry.
-You have heard a lot of truth concerning God’s essence; you have also listened to many topics concerning God’s disposition.
-However, in your minds these issues, and the truth of these aspects, are just memories based on theory and written words.
-None of you are ever able to experience just what God’s disposition is in your real lives, nor can you see just what God’s disposition is.
-Therefore, you’re all muddleheaded in your beliefs, you all blindly believe, to the point that you have an irreverent attitude toward God, that you brush Him aside.
+Seeing you like this makes Me very anxious.
+You have heard a lot of truths concerning God’s essence; you have also listened to a great many discussions concerning His disposition.
+However, in your minds, these issues and the truth of these aspects are just memories based on theory and written words; in your day-to-day lives, none of you is ever able to experience or see God’s disposition for what it really is.
+Thus, you are all muddle-headed in your beliefs; you are all believing blindly, to the point that you have an irreverent attitude toward God and even brush Him aside.
 What does your having this kind of attitude toward God lead to?
-It leads to you always making conclusions about God.
-Once you acquire a little bit of knowledge, you feel very satisfied, you feel like you have obtained God in His entirety.
-Afterward, you conclude that this is how God is, and you don’t let Him move freely.
-And whenever God does something new, you just don’t admit that He is God.
-One day, when God says: “I don’t love man anymore; I don’t extend mercy to man anymore; I don’t have any tolerance or patience toward man anymore; I am full of extreme loathing and antipathy toward man,” people will clash with this kind of statement from the bottom of their hearts.
-Some of them will even say: “You’re not my God anymore; You’re no longer the God that I want to follow.
+It leads to your always making conclusions about God.
+Once you have acquired a little bit of knowledge, you then feel very satisfied, as though you have obtained God in His entirety.
+Afterward, you conclude that this is how God is, and you do not let Him move freely.
+Furthermore, whenever God does something new, you simply refuse to admit that He is God.
+One day, when God says, “I do not love humankind anymore; I will extend no more mercy to humans; I do not have any further tolerance or patience for them; I am filled to the brim with extreme loathing and antipathy toward them,” such statements will cause conflict deep in people’s hearts.
+Some of them will even say, “You’re not my God anymore; You’re no longer the God that I want to follow.
 If this is what You say, then You’re no longer qualified to be my God, and I don’t need to keep following You.
-If You don’t give me mercy, don’t give me love, don’t give me tolerance, then I will not follow You anymore.
-Only if You are tolerant of me indefinitely, are always patient with me, and let me see that You are love, that You are patience, that You are tolerance, only then can I follow You, and only then can I have the confidence to follow to the end.
-Since I have Your patience and mercy, my disobedience and my trespasses can be forgiven indefinitely, be pardoned indefinitely, and I can sin anytime and anywhere, confess and be pardoned anytime and anywhere, and anger You anytime and anywhere.
-You shouldn’t have any of Your own ideas or conclusions concerning me.”
-Though you may not think about this kind of question in such a subjective and conscious manner, whenever you consider God to be a tool for having your sins forgiven and an object to be used for obtaining a beautiful destination, you have already imperceptibly placed the living God in opposition to you, as your enemy.
+If You won’t give me mercy, love, and tolerance anymore, then I will stop following You.
+If You are tolerant of me indefinitely, always patient with me, and allow me to see that You are love, that You are patience, and that You are tolerance, only then can I follow You, and only then will I have the confidence to follow You to the end.
+Since I have Your patience and mercy, my disobedience and my trespasses can be forgiven and pardoned indefinitely, and I can sin anytime and anywhere, confess and be pardoned anytime and anywhere, and anger You anytime and anywhere.
+You shouldn’t have any opinions or draw any conclusions about me.”
+Though not a single one of you may think about this sort of issue so subjectively or consciously, whenever you consider God to be a tool to be used to forgive you of your sins or an object to be used for obtaining a beautiful destination, you have subtly placed the living God in opposition to you, as your enemy.
 This is what I see.
-You may keep on saying, “I believe in God”; “I seek after the truth”; “I want to change my disposition”; “I want to break free from the influence of darkness”; “I want to satisfy God”; “I want to obey God”; “I want to be faithful toward God, and do my duty well”; and so forth.
-However, no matter how nice whatever you say sounds, no matter how much theory you know, no matter how imposing that theory is, how dignified it is, the fact of the matter is that there are now many of you who have already learned how to use the regulation, the doctrine, the theory you’ve mastered to draw conclusions about God, and place Him in opposition to yourselves in a totally natural way.
-Although you have mastered letters and mastered doctrines, you have not really entered the reality of the truth, so it’s very hard for you to get close to God, to know God, to understand God.
-This is pathetic!
+You may keep on saying such things as, “I believe in God,” “I pursue the truth,” “I want to change my disposition,” “I want to break free from the influence of darkness,” “I want to satisfy God,” “I want to submit to God,” “I want to be faithful toward God, and do my duty well,” and so forth.
+However, no matter how sweet-sounding your words might be, no matter how much theory you might know, and no matter how imposing or dignified that theory might be, the fact of the matter is that there are now many of you who have already learned how to use the regulations, the doctrines, the theories you have mastered to draw conclusions about God, thus naturally placing Him in opposition to yourselves.
+Though you may have mastered letters and doctrines, you have not genuinely entered the reality of the truth, so it is very difficult for you to get close to God, to know Him, and to understand Him.
+This is so lamentable!

-I saw this scene on a video: A few sisters were holding a book of The Word Appears in the Flesh, and they were holding it up very high.
-They were holding this book in the middle of them, higher than their own heads.
-Although this is just an image, what it evokes inside Me isn’t an image.
-Rather, it makes Me think that what every person holds high in their heart isn’t God’s word, but the book of God’s word.
-This is a very depressing matter.
-This way of practicing is simply not a case of holding God high.
-It’s because you don’t understand God such that an obvious question, a very small question, has you coming up with your own notions.
-When I ask things of you, when I’m being serious with you, you respond with conjecture and your own imaginings; some of you even adopt a doubtful tone and ask back.
-This confirms it even more clearly to Me that the God you believe in is not the true God.
-After reading God’s word for so many years, you use God’s word, use God’s work, and more doctrines to draw conclusions about God once again.
-Moreover, you never attempt to understand God; you never try to figure out God’s intentions; you don’t attempt to understand what God’s attitude toward man is; or how God thinks, why He is sad, why He is angry, why He spurns people, and other such questions.
-What’s more, even more people believe that God has always been silent because He’s just watching mankind’s actions, because He has no attitude toward them, nor does He have His own ideas.
-Another group takes it even further.
-These people believe that God doesn’t utter a sound because He has acquiesced, God doesn’t utter a sound because He is waiting, God doesn’t utter a sound because He has no attitude, because God’s attitude has already been elaborated fully in the book, it has already been expressed in its entirety to mankind, and doesn’t need to be repeatedly told to people time and time again.
-Although God is silent, He still has an attitude, has a viewpoint, and has a standard He demands of people.
-Though people don’t try to understand Him, and don’t try to seek Him, His attitude is very clear.
-Consider someone who once passionately followed God, but at some point abandoned Him and left.
-Should this person want to come back now, surprisingly enough, you don’t know what God’s viewpoint would be, and what God’s attitude would be.
-Isn’t this pathetic?
-In fact, this is a fairly superficial matter.
-If you truly understood God’s heart, you would know His attitude toward this kind of person, and you wouldn’t give an ambiguous answer.
-Since you don’t know, allow Me to fill you in.
+I saw the following scene in a video: A few sisters had a copy of The Word Appears in the Flesh, and they were holding it up very high; they were raising the book in their midst, high over their heads.
+Although this was just an image, what it evoked inside Me was not an image; rather, it made Me think that what every person holds high in their heart is not God’s word, but the book of God’s word.
+This is a matter that is extremely sad.
+Such an action is not at all the same as holding God high, because your lack of understanding of God has gotten to the point that even a very obvious question, an extremely minor issue, has you coming up with your own notions.
+When I ask things of you, and am being serious with you, you respond with conjecture and your own imaginings; some of you even take on a doubtful tone and answer My questions with questions.
+This tells Me even more clearly that the God you believe in is not the true God.
+After reading God’s words for so many years, you use them, God’s work, and more doctrines to draw conclusions about Him once again.
+Moreover, you never even attempt to understand God; you never try to figure out His intentions, understand His attitude toward humans, or comprehend how God thinks, why He is sad, why He is angry, why He spurns people, and other such questions.
+Moreover, even more people believe that God has always been silent because He is simply watching humanity’s various actions, with no attitude or ideas about them.
+Yet another group of people believe that God does not utter a sound because He has acquiesced, remaining silent because He is waiting or because He has no attitude; they think that because God’s attitude has already been elaborated fully in the book, and expressed in its entirety to humankind, it therefore does not need to be told to people time and time again.
+Although God is silent, He still has an attitude and a viewpoint, as well as a standard He demands people to live up to.
+Though people do not try to understand Him or seek Him, God’s attitude is very clear.
+Consider someone who once passionately followed God, but then, at some point, abandoned Him and left.
+Should this person want to come back now, surprisingly enough, you do not know what God’s viewpoint would be, or what His attitude would be.
+Is this not extremely sad?
+The fact is this is a fairly superficial matter.
+If you truly understood God’s heart, you would know His attitude toward this kind of person, and you would not give an ambiguous answer.
+Since you do not know, allow Me to fill you in.